Timeline and Due Dates

 There are three date fields provided for each milestone as follows;

 - Proposed – This date reflects changes proposed to the scheduled milestones by the agency.
 The dates are entered as month/year, when accepted the data is converted to quarter/year in the scheduled field.
 The agency is to enter the proposed dates and include text in the Schedule, Scope and Cost Change box.
-You may be contacted for additional information by H&LP before a decision is made to accept the proposed changes.
+You may be contacted for additional information by Local Programs before a decision is made to accept the proposed changes.

 - Attained – This date reflects the actual date that the milestone was achieved.
 The dates are entered as month/year.
 For activities that were completed prior to the project being funded enter “achieved” in this field.